libscran/umappp/README.md

     opt
 );

 // Run UMAP algorithm to completion.
-This modifies the
+This updates the contents
-// values in the output 'embedding' vector. status.run();
+// of the 'embedding' vector supplied to initialize(). status.run();
 ```